mitch-seymour/ksql/design-proposals/klip-2-inline-polyglot-udfs.md

 Furthermore, even Java developers may find the process of writing a simple UDF a little tedious.
 Java-based UDFs require some level of ceremony to build and deploy.
 To illustrate this point, consider the following example.
 Let's create a UDF, `MULTIPLY`, that multiplies 2 numbers.

 __Current approach:__

-- Write a Java class implements the business logic of our UDF (multiply two numbers)
+- Write a Java class that implements the business logic of our UDF (multiply two numbers)
 - Add the `@UdfDescription` and `@Udf` annotations to our class
 - Create a build file (e.g. `pom.xml` or `build.gradle`) for building our project
 - Package the artifact into an uber JAR